 Note

-This API key must be authorized to perform following API operations: evict-sks-nodepool-members get-instance get-instance-pool get-operation get-quota list-sks-clusters scale-sks-nodepool
+This API key must be authorized to perform these API operations: evict-sks-nodepool-members get-instance get-instance-pool get-quota list-sks-clusters scale-sks-nodepool

 kubectl apply -f cluster-autoscaler.yaml